 Understanding Relationship Between Thyroid Problems and Hair Loss

 If you’re healthy, most of your hair follicles at any given time are in their growing phase (anagen), while a minority are in the resting phase– telogen.
 However, the slightest variation in your thyroid hormone levels will throw off your normal hair cycle.
 And not in a good way!
-Your hair follicles won’t remain in anagen, will transition to the telogen phase and fall out far too quickly.
+Your hair follicles won’t remain in anagen, will transition to the telogen phase, and will fall out far too quickly.

 There are two main types of thyroid disorders, both of which can lead to hair loss.
 Your thyroid will either secrete too many hormones (a condition called hyperthyroidism) or not enough (known as hypothyroidism).
 Hair loss and thinning most commonly occurs with hypothyroidism, although it can occur with either.